ezambomsantana/smart-city-simulator/README.md

 SCSimulator is a large-scale, Smart City simulator with the aim of simulate many Smart City complex scenario such as traffic management, waste management, and smart grids.
 This simulator is built on top of Sim-Diasca, a general-purpose, large-scale, discrete-event simulator.

 To install Sim-Diasca is necessary to install the Erlang Virtual Machine.
-It can run in a Windows environment, but it runs better in Linux, mainly in Fedora based systems.
-You can find Sim-Diasca in https://github.com/softlab-ntua/bencherl/tree/master/app/sim-diasca.
+It can be executed in a Windows environment, but it runs better in Linux, mainly in Fedora based systems.
+You can find and download Sim-Diasca in https://github.com/softlab-ntua/bencherl/tree/master/app/sim-diasca.

 ## Installing Sim-Diasca and SCSimulator on Linux